rtutin/dash/doc/build-cross.md

 ===============================

 2chcoin Core can be cross-compiled on Linux to all other supported host systems.
-This is done by changing the `HOST` parameter when building the dependencies and then specifying another `--prefix` directory when building Dash.
+This is done by changing the `HOST` parameter when building the dependencies and then specifying another `--prefix` directory when building 2chcoin.

 The following instructions are only tested on Debian Stretch and Ubuntu Bionic.